rsdoiel/antenna/2024/weather_2024.01.md

 ## SPC Day 3-8 Fire Weather Outlook

-date: 2024-01-03, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-01-04, from: NOAA Weather Forecasts

 <br /><a href="https://www.spc.noaa.gov/products/exper/fire_wx/"><img src="https://www.spc.noaa.gov/products/exper/fire_wx/imgs/day38otlk_fire.gif" border="1" alt="Day 3-8 Fire Weather Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 3-8 Fire Weather Outlook
 NWS Storm Prediction Center Norman OK
-0334 PM CST Wed Jan 03 2024
+0336 PM CST Thu Jan 04 2024

-Valid 051200Z - 111200Z
+Valid 061200Z - 121200Z

 Fire weather concerns are expected to remain low through the extended period.
-A trough across the central US on D3 Friday will bring increasing surface winds but also potential for widespread precipitation across the central and southern Plains.
-A small corridor of Elevated fire weather conditions may be possible across South-Central Texas where less rainfall is forecast.
-Fuel guidance suggests that fuels are not expected to become sufficiently dry.
+Enhanced flow across the southern US will bring localized windy/dry conditions D3 - Saturday and D4 - Sunday.
+Potential for widespread rainfall across already moist fuels on D2 Friday will further limit the potential for fire spread.

-An active pattern will continue, favoring southerly storm track and enhanced westerly flow through the end of the extended D4 - Saturday through D8 - Wednesday.
-Fuels across the southern Plains may experience some drying, with potential for Elevated to Critical fire weather concerns to develop.
-The best potential for drying will be across portions of southwestern and far western Texas where less precipitation is likely along with multiple rounds of windy/dry conditions.
-Uncertainty in the status of fuels and potential for multiple rounds of precipitation leaves predictability too low to include any areas at this time.
+A potent surface low is expected to develop across the southern Plains on D5 - Monday tracking eastward before moving into the Upper Ohio River Valley by D7 - Wednesday.
+This will bring the potential for very strong surface winds but also additional precipitation chances.
+The driest conditions are expected to be across portions of southwestern and far western Texas on D5 - Monday through D7 - Wednesday, where less precipitation is likely with multiple periods of windy/dry conditions.
+Locally Elevated conditions may be possible, particularly across far western Texas south into the Rio Grande Valley.
+Given the seasonably moist conditions of fuels and potential for multiple rounds of precipitation keeping the threat localized, confidence remains too low to include any areas at this time.

 ..Thornton..
-01/03/2024
+01/04/2024

 ...Please see www.spc.noaa.gov/fire for graphic product...